 If you’ve ever shaved, waxed or plucked hair anywhere off your body, you’ve more than likely had experience with ingrown hairs.
-We're here to help you understand why you get them, how to treat them, and how to prevent yourself from getting them in the future!
+We're here to help you understand why you get them, how to treat them, and how to prevent yourself from getting them in the future.

-Why do I get ingrown hairs?
+- 02.How do I get rid of ingrown hairs?

 Ingrown hairs can happen to anyone, whether you’ve undergone some form of hair removal or not.
 However, people with very coarse or curly hair are more prone to getting pesky ingrowns, particularly if they shave.
 Why?
 Because when you shave, you’re cutting hairs off right above the skin, often at a slight angle that makes them sharper than normal.
 This can cause hairs to curl back into themselves, and then they start to grow again in that awkwardly curled position.

 Ingrown hairs can also occur when hair follicles get clogged up with dirt, dead skin or oils.
 In this scenario, the hair inside the hair follicle is forced to grow sideways underneath the skin, rather than up and out of it.

-1. Soak a washcloth in warm water and press it against the ingrown hair(s) for several minutes.
+- Soak a washcloth in warm water and press it against the ingrown hair(s) for several minutes.
 This will soften the hair and the skin around it, and bring the hair to the surface of the skin.

 In some instances, tweezers or a needle are not viable options.
 When ingrown hairs grow sideways, underneath the skin, there often isn’t an opening or piece of hair above the skin for you to pull on.
 When this happens a dermatologist can make a tiny incision and pull the hair out safely.

-How do I prevent ingrown hairs?
+How can I prevent ingrown hairs?